Sayani07/gravitas/README.md

 #> 10 week_month   day_week
 ```

+#### Explore probability distribution across bivariate temporal granularities with `granplot()`

-Now, we want to view distribution of `Demand` across these bivariate
+Now, we want to view distribution of the measured variable `Demand`
-granularities through boxplots using
+across these bivariate granularities through boxplots using
 `granplot`.

 ``` r